roelfie/aws-certified-developer-associate/README-3-CI-CD.md

 ## :white_check_mark: CodeBuild

+CodeBuild compiles source code, runs unit tests, and produces artifacts.

 * [Overview](https://aws.amazon.com/codebuild/)
 * [User Guide](https://docs.aws.amazon.com/codebuild/latest/userguide/welcome.html)
 ---

+You can run CodeBuild dirctly (console, CLI or SDK).
+Or you can include it in the build or test stage of a CodePipeline (using action provider = AWS CodeBuild).

 * Pay per build (with Jenkins you would still pay for the entire day, even if you do just one build a day)
 * Leverages Docker